 This post is dedicated to my father, Dr. Leo Thomas “Tom” Rozum, who passed away Thursday, August 27, 2015.
 May we all be mindful of creating meaningful opportunities to connect with one another during our short time on this earth.
-It’s never too late to reach and and tell people you love them.
+It’s never too late to reach out and tell people you love them.

 Feeling isolated?
 Blue?
 Out of sorts?
 Perhaps those feelings are a cue to take a look at where you are investing your time and energy.
 If you’re shutting yourself away from people – actual people, not visages on TV or the internet – this could be the root of your discontent.
 The trappings of a modern world netted with technology can make us forget how important is to have face-time with one another.
 But these real connections matter greatly.